 Staring in Windows 10, version 1703, the minimum length for the BitLocker PIN was increased to six characters, to better align with other Windows features that use TPM 2.0, including Windows Hello.
 Increasing the PIN length requires a greater number of guesses for an attacker.
 Therefore, the lockout duration between each guess was shortened to allow legitimate users to retry a failed attempt sooner while maintaining a similar level of protection.
 In case the legacy parameters for lockout threshold and recovery time need to be used, make sure that GPO is enabled and configure the system to use legacy Dictionary Attack Prevention Parameters setting for TPM 2.0.

 The Windows TPM-based smart card, which is a virtual smart card, can be configured to allow sign in to the system.
 In contrast with physical smart cards, the sign-in process uses a TPM-based key with an authorization value.
 The following list shows the advantages of virtual smart cards:

-Physical smart cards can enforce lockout for only the physical smart card PIN, and they can reset the lockout after the correct PIN is entered.
-With a virtual smart card, the TPM’s anti-hammering protection is not reset after a successful authentication.
-The allowed number of authorization failures before the TPM enters lockout includes many factors.
+- Physical smart cards can enforce lockout for only the physical smart card PIN, and they can reset the lockout after the correct PIN is entered.
+With a virtual smart card, the TPM's anti-hammering protection isn't reset after a successful authentication.
+The allowed number of authorization failures before the TPM enters lockout includes many factors

-Hardware manufacturers and software developers have the option to use the security features of the TPM to meet their requirements.
+- Hardware manufacturers and software developers can use the security features of the TPM to meet their requirements

-The intent of selecting 32 failures as the lock-out threshold is so users rarely lock the TPM (even when learning to type new passwords or if they frequently lock and unlock their computers).
-If users lock the TPM, they must to wait 10 minutes or use some other credential to sign in, such as a user name and password.
+- The intent of selecting 32 failures as the lock-out threshold is to avoid users to lock the TPM (even when learning to type new passwords or if they frequently lock and unlock their computers).
+If users lock the TPM, they must wait 10 minutes or use other credentials to sign in, such as a user name and password